Anger

 Taken in L.A., 1986

-However, because of the elegant persona I always passed for someone who is not traumatized.
-I looked like an old money trophy wife, comfortable in understated, elegant surroundings, and on spectacular private land with carriage roads, ponds, and boathouses.
-This privilege helped me in my survival - from being approved for apartments without proof of financials, to getting jobs without qualifications and more.
-Once I finally had the courage to go deeper, I quickly got in touch with the details of the man who inspired all of this, who whisked me away and showed me his land when I was nine years old, assuring me I belonged with him, with his family, in his class of people.
+I’ve recently become aware of the other side of the eerie lightness that sometimes has me fall effortlessly into a persona who always passed for someone not traumatized.
+I would feel extremely comfortable in elegant surroundings, as if I completely belonged in them, while I was struggling to get by financially.
+This privilege helped me survive: I was once approved for an apartment without proof of financials; I got hired for a few jobs for which I was hardly qualified.
+That lightness and old money ease was tied to the perpetrator who had flown me to the US from Europe on his private jet when I was nine years old, showed me his land, assuring me I belonged with him, with his family, in his class of people.
 I had been so in need of the affection and the positive reflections he gave me, that the horrific conditions in which we met were split from my consciousness, as well as the rapes.

-The aura of sophistication helped me tremendously in life, but it is no longer useful.
-I'm experiencing the anger now, as I let myself feel just how old this man was, how comfortable he was with getting infatuated with a child, and how much he lied to me, knowing that his failure to make good on his promises would mean I would remain a child sex slave in a murderous network, and would likely die there.
+I'm experiencing the anger now, as I let myself feel just how old this man was, how comfortable he was with getting infatuated with a child, and how much he lied to me.
 I'm angry to be made to feel I was part of his family when I was only part of his dark side.
 I have been furious, and in letting go of that lifelong anger, I notice changes.
-For example: As I'm not seeking comfort in the external beauty of things anymore, I can see colors more brightly, and suddenly everything is more beautiful!
+For example: As I'm not seeking comfort in the external beauty of things anymore, I can see colors more brightly, and suddenly everything is more beautiful.
 Also, I found myself being perfectly frank with an older man who was patronizing, taking the conversation further than I previously would have, because in my fear I would have not wanted to rock the boat.
-Small things, but I notice them with joy in my heart, because the information about this abuse is integrating, my anger is reversed and placed where it belongs, and I am becoming free.
+Small things, but I notice them with joy in my heart, because the information about this abuse is integrating, my anger is released and directed to the psychological source, with the person to whom it belongs, and I am becoming free.